 ● The number of years to repay the mortgage

-The mortgage calculator will show your likely monthly repayments and the total amount you'll pay over the term.
-It also shows how much interest you’ll pay
+The mortgage repayment calculator will show your likely monthly repayments and the total amount you'll pay over the term.
+It also shows how much interest you’ll pay.

-Keep in mind that your interest rate may not stay the same throughout your mortgage term.
-Most deals only last for a few years.
-After that, if you don’t remortgage to a new deal, you’ll be moved to your lender’s standard variable rate, which could lead to higher monthly payments.
+Keep in mind that most deals only last for a few years, after which your interest rate may change.
+You'll have to remortgage to stop being moved to your lender’s standard variable rate, which could lead to higher monthly payments.

 Our Mortgage Finder will show you how much you can borrow for a mortgage and what your monthly mortgage repayments might be.
 Then our Mortgage Finder’s unique mortgage affordability calculator will check over 45 lenders’ results and generate your mortgage in principle.